Zuehlke/machines-code-people/articles/containerization-and-why-to-use-it.md

 ---
 # {{page.title}}

-You are a good software engineer, but you dread releases as they are known as a time of pain.
+You are a good software engineer, but releases are a time of pain.
 Your project matches one or more of the following:
 * Deployments are done manually or via scripts that execute on some remote host.
 * Scaling the app is hard as new machines or VMs take weeks to arrive & setup.
 * Your application dependencies differ in version or feature set between environments.